Scylidose/100DaysOfCodeChallenge/Calendar/README.md

 ## Day 33: 31 May 2018

+- Completed Basic HTML and HTML5, Basic CSS and Responsive Web Design Principles sections (*freeCodeCamp*).

 - Finished the Tic Tac Toe Game (*freeCodeCamp*).
-Added style for the restart buttons, style for the text for restart and win announce, added very basic IA player, can choose to play against a player or a machine.
+Added background color, added style for the restart buttons, style for the text for restart and win announce, added very basic IA player, can choose to play against a player or a machine.

 ![TicTacToe3](img/tictactoe3.gif)